 A biopsy is a procedure in which a sample of tissue will be taken from your body.
-The biopsies will likely be done in your groin area (the part of the body where your leg meets your hip) unless your doctor has another preference.
-You will have this done twice - once at the beginning of the study and once at the end of the study.
+The biopsies will likely be done in your XX (insert protocol-specific anatomic site) area (the XX part of the body) unless your doctor has another preference.
+You will have this done XX times - once at the beginning of the study and XX.
 The biopsies will be performed by a licensed physician.
-The skin above the lymph node will be numbed with local anesthetic (pain medication), an incision (cut) approximately 1-2 inches long will be made, and a lymph node will be surgically removed.
-If possible about a 1⁄2 teaspoon of fat will also be removed from the same cut.
-If you don't have enough fat in that area, the doctor might have to make a second cut in your lower abdomen (belly) area.
-If a lymph node cannot be found on one side, another cut may be needed on the other side to look for a lymph node.
-Also, if the lymph node is taken from an area other than the groin, you will need to have a second cut in your lower abdomen to obtain the fat tissue.
-When the procedure is performed in the groin area, most people will be able to have both biopsies with only one cut.
+The skin above the adipose tissue will be numbed with local anesthetic (pain medication), an incision (cut) approximately 1-2 inches long will be made, and adipose tissue will be surgically removed.
+If possible about XX teaspoon of fat will be removed.
+If you don't have enough fat in that area, the doctor might have to make a second cut to obtain the fat.
 If the doctor needs to make a second cut, he/she will tell you first, and you will get more numbing medication.
-By signing this consent form, you are agreeing to have both lymph node at the 1st entry visit and one year (48 weeks) after starting the study.
+By signing this consent form, you are agreeing to have adipose collections at weeks xx and yy per the study requirements.